 INPUT PROFILES

-This page provides instructions on how to create custom control presets for Microsoft Flight Simulator 2024.
-It covers using the Input Application tool, and also provides a guide to understanding contexts and profiles, mapping actions, using input overrides, exporting profiles, and then finally creating the controls package using the Project Editor.
-It also has the following reference pages for the files that will be used as part of this process:
+This page provides instructions on how to create custom device definitions and input presets for Microsoft Flight Simulator 2024.
+It covers using the Input Device Editor and Input Profile Editor tools, and also provides a guide to understanding contexts and profiles, mapping actions, using input overrides, exporting profiles, as well as creating the controls package using the Project Editor.
+It also has the following reference pages for the files that will be created as part of this process:

 Input Glossary